 Fennel is a good health supplement

 Like many herbs, fennel is a healthy food choice.
 It is low in calories but high in nutrients.
 Which ones, you might ask?
-Vitamin c is the biggie.
+Vitamin C is the biggie.
 It’s also loaded with potassium and fiber.
 Raw veggies are usually super healthy but several kinds can cause gas or constipation issues.
 Fennel actually seems to do the exact opposite — it relieves these symptoms.
 Many people also say they have found great relief from diarrhea when using fennel essential oil.
 Because it stimulates metab0lism and suppresses appetite, some people chew its seeds to stimulate weight loss.

 Help for troubled nerves

 Lavender is another herb that has many healthful properties.
-When combined with fennel, it produces a blend that been quite successful in helping people relieve stress and anxiety.
+When combined with fennel, it produces a blend that has been quite successful in helping people relieve stress and anxiety.
 If you add a few drops of each to a carrier oil then rub deeply into your neck and chest, the aromatic vapors might begin to soothe your nerves.
 After rubbing it in, try covering your nose and mouth with your hands and taking several VERY deep breaths.
 Always use essential oils with caution.
 They have many health benefits but can cause harm if used improperly.
 Scroll part way down this page to learn more about precautions and warnings concerning fennel.

 Fresh herbs are typically safe to use and provide many benefits toward strengthening the immune system, as well as overall good health.
 When used properly, they can be a great blessing in life!